 The four main sections of a WSDL

-element types – Is the data types that are used by the web services.
+- Element types – These are the data types that are used by web services.

-Notice how the information in the WSDL matches the code in our web services.
+Notice how the WSDL information matches our web services' code.

-the binding element describes the communication protocols used by the web service:
+- Binding element – This describes the communication protocols used by the web service:

 In the section above, the portType element defines DEMOAddNumbersSoap, DEMOAddNumbersHttpGet, and DEMOAddNumbersSoapPost as the name of the ports, and “AddThis” as the name of the operation.

 Also, notice that the ports are a Request-Response operation, meaning that our web service can receive a request and will return a response.
 For example:

 Next, let's look at the process of sending and receiving a request from a web service using a test tool.